UofT-DSI/production/lessons/part_1/production_1_introduction.md

 ::::::{.columns}
 :::{.column}

-+ A product may have different (business) objectives that will be met by different models.
++ A product may have different (business) objectives that different models will meet.
 + However, each model may compete with one another for optimal results.
 + For example, we may have the following objectives: